pengchengintelligence/MoeSpeechDetector/README.md

 <sup>4</sup> School of Traditional Chinese Medicine, Southern Medical University, Guangzhou, China
 <sup>5</sup> School of Computer Science and Informatics, University of Liverpool, Liverpool, United Kingdom
 <sup>6</sup> Stem Cell and Regenerative Biology, Genome Institute of Singapore, A*STAR, Singapore

 ---

+This repository contains the official implementation of **SARL**, a multimodal framework for cognitive impairment detection using speech and text representations extracted from pretrained foundation models.

+---